 When you have a Medicare health plan, such as a Medicare Advantage plan, you’ll want to start the appeals process with your plan.
 Contact your plan for an initial denial notice as well as plan materials.

-You have 60 days from the date of the coverage determination to request an appeal in most cases.
+In most cases, you have 60 days from the date of the coverage determination to request an appeal.
 You’ll send a written request to the address supplied by your health plan.
 Your provider may need to provide you with information to help your case.

-If your health is at serious risk, you can ask for a fast appeal decision, this could take 72 hours.
+If your health is at serious risk, you can ask for a fast appeal decision, which could take 72 hours.